-Component 3 - Interpreting Theatre - Learners will complete a written exam, where they demonstrate their knowledge and understanding of a set text, chosen by the school and a live theatre review.
-In the first section of the exam they will explore the different elements of their text and discuss how scenes could be designed and directed on stage.
-The second section of the exam is the live theatre review, where students will answer a question about a live performance they have seen.
+Component 3 - Interpreting Theatre - Learners will complete a written exam, where they will demonstrate their knowledge and understanding of a set text and their ability to analyse and evaluate a live theatre performance they have seen.
+The first section of the exam will ask them about the set text, they will need to answer a variety of questions including shorter essay questions about how they might direct, stage or use lighting or sound for a specific scene.
+The second section of the exam consists of one short essay questions were they will analyse and evaluate a live theatre performance they have seen.